-Manage, Conduct, Participate In, and Maintain Credentialing and Privileging Processes (38-44%)
+Credentialing and Privileging: Develop, Manage, Conduct, and Maintain Credentialing and Privileging Processes (38%)

-- Uniformly apply clearly defined credentialing and privileging processes to all practitioners/providers in accordance with regulatory requirements, accreditation standards, and organizational policies and procedures to mitigate organizational risk (e.g., negligent credentialing, discrimination) and promote thedelivery of safe, quality patient care.
+- Dirrect the credentialing and privileging processes of practitioners/providers in accordance with regulatory requirements, accreditation standards, and organizational policies and procedures to mitigate organizational risk (e.g., negligent credentialing, discrimination) and promote the delivery of safe, quality patient care.

-- Evaluate credentialing/privileging requests and evidence of education, training, and experience using established criteria for all applicants to determine eligibility for requested privileges, membership, and/or plan participation.
+- Oversee the evaluation of credentialing/privileging requests and evidence of education, training, competence, and experience against established criteria for practitioners/providers to determine eligibility for requested privileges, membership, and/or plan participation.

-- Collaborate with the organization’s medical staff to develop and maintain a facility-specific, criteria-based clinical privileging system in accordance with regulatory requirements, accreditation standards, and organizational policies and procedures.
+- Collaborate with the organization’s medical staff to develop and maintain a facility-specific, criteria-based clinical privileging system for privileged practitioners/providers in accordance with regulatory requirements, accreditation standards, and organizational policies and procedures.

-- Develop and/or update applicable governance documents (e.g., medical staff bylaws, credentialing policies and procedures, rules and regulations) that support and direct organizational practices and that comply with regulatory requirements, accreditation standards, and organizational policies and procedures.
+- Develop and/or maintain applicable governance documents (e.g., bylaws, credentialing policies and procedures, rules and regulations) that support and direct organizational practices and that comply with regulatory requirements, accreditation standards, managed care requirements, and organizational policies and procedures.

-- Facilitate efficient and cost-effective due process that complies with an organization’s fair hearing and appeals policy as well as applicable legal and regulatory requirements (e.g., State and U.S. Federal Laws, Centers for Medicare and Medicaid) by serving as an advisor to organizational leadership (e.g., medical staff, administration) in order to ensure uniformity and fairness.
+- Facilitate efficient and timely due process that complies with an organization’s corrective action, fair hearing, and appeals policies as well as applicable legal and regulatory requirements by serving as an advisor to organizational leadership (e.g., medical staff, administration) in order to ensure consistency.

-- Identify and report adverse actions taken against a practitioner/provider by notifying the appropriate authorized agencies, organizational staff, and external organizations in accordance with applicable law and contractual requirements.
+- Identify adverse actions (e.g., summary suspensions, privileging actions) taken against a practitioner/provider and appropriately report/notify the necessary authorized agencies, organizational staff, and external organizations in accordance with applicable law and contractual requirements.

-- Monitor and/or report sanctions and complaints for all practitioners/ providers to recommend action by medical staff and/or organizational leadership in order to comply with internal and external requirements (e.g., State and Federal agencies and health plans).
+- Monitor and report sanctions and complaints (e.g., OIG, state license) for practitioners/providers in order to recommend action by medical staff and/or organizational leadership to comply with internal and external requirements (e.g., state and federal agencies and health plans).

-- Audit, assess, procure, implement, effectively utilize and maintain practitioner/provider credentialing processes and information systems (e.g., files, reports, minutes, databases) by analyzing the needs and resources of medical services/credentialing in order to manage data with efficiency and integrity in a manner that complies with regulatory requirements, accreditation standards, and organizational policies and procedures.
+- Assess, implement, effectively utilize, and maintain products and information systems (e.g., files, reports, minutes, databases) by analyzing the needs and resources of the department in order to manage data with efficiency and integrity in a manner that complies with regulatory requirements, accreditation standards, and organizational policies and procedures.

-- Work independently and/or with others, coordinate educational activities offered by the organization to assist practitioners/providers in meeting their education requirements or provide additional learning opportunities.
+- Work independently and/or with others to monitor educational activities offered by the organization to assist practitioners/providers in meeting their education requirements.